misiektoja/lastfm_monitor/docs/troubleshooting.md

 Debug mode can also be turned on permanently with the `DEBUG_MODE` configuration setting.
 The `--debug` flag wins over a configuration file that sets `DEBUG_MODE = False`.

 Debug output is written to the terminal and to the log file.

-Read it before pasting it into a bug report.
+Error text is redacted before it is printed.
+Configured secrets are replaced wherever they appear, as are `SETTING = value` lines for any of the secret settings, `Authorization: Bearer` and `Authorization: Basic` headers, signed Last.fm request parameters such as `api_key` and `api_sig`, and Discord webhook URLs.
+Redaction is a safety net rather than a guarantee, so still read the output before pasting it into a bug report.